 Additional Questions and Thank You Message

-- To collect additional information from donors, simply toggle the "Show/Hide" switch next to the field options (Mailing Address and Custom Question) to ask the purchaser for that information after checkout.
+- To collect additional information from attendees and donors, toggle the "Hide/Show" switch next to the question (Mailing Address, Custom Question etc.) to request that information after payment is made.

 - Click the “Save” button.